hdsdi3g/prodlib/README.md

 `tv.hd3g.commons.interfaces` for some shared cross-projects objects and definitions.

+## JobKit

+Execute onetime and scheduled Java jobs with dynamic queues and events.
+It's a standalone lib splitted in 3 related Maven projects:

+- engine: the internal engine
+- service: a Spring Boot module for enable `@async` with JobKit.
+- watchfolder: it can found recently added files and directories in local filesystem, and start events (run Java code) on it.

+It's stable.

 ## MailKit

 Mail engine as notification abstraction for Spring Boot

+It's stable.

 ## Transfertfiles

 A Java library for upload and download files, with protocol abstraction, and transfer progression events.

+It's stable.

 ## SelfAutoRestDoc